 G.4.1 Approval for capital expenditure and disposal

-Unless it is an exceptional item, all proposals for capital expenditure are considered by the Strategic Board, which in turn makes a recommendation to the Chief Constable and PFCC.
-Any capital project, property disposal, or property lease renewal with a value in excess of the limit shown below shall be subject to the PFCC’s approval, subject to the requirement for prior notification to the PFCC’s CFO before the commitment is made i. n cases where the total value of proposed capital expenditure lies between £100,000 and £250,000:
+Unless it is an exceptional item, any capital project, property disposal, or property lease renewal with a value in excess of the limit shown below shall be subject to consideration by the Strategic Board, which in turn makes a recommendation to the PFCC for their approval. .
+In cases where the total value of proposed capital expenditure lies between £100,000 and £250,000, it is subject to the requirement for prior notification to the PFCC’s Chief Finance Officer before the commitment is made.

 £250,000 or any lease over 5 years in duration